Medical, eye sight, and hearing requirements

 If you have any doubts regarding your eyesight we suggest that you book an appointment with your optician and take the information below to ask his/her opinion:

-Colour Blindness - Candidates who believe they have colour blindness may wish to be formally assessed prior to submitting an application form.
+Candidates who believe they have colour blindness may wish to be formally assessed prior to submitting an application form.
 The minimum standard accepted is the Farnsworth D-15 standard test.
-We also conduct functional tests as part of the medical process if candidates display difficulties with colour perception.
 Candidates must also pass the Ishihara test.

 The vision standards for eyesight are: